fliiiix/hugo-jnlp-agent/README.md

 ```
 Name=jnlp
 Docker image=surenpi/hugo-jnlp-agent
-Command to run=/bin/sh -c
+Command to run=
-Arguments to pass to the command=cat
+Arguments to pass to the command=
-Allocate pseudo-TTY=true
+Allocate pseudo-TTY=false
 ```